joshbegley/nyt-latest/previous.md

 https://nytimes.com/athletic/6730016/2025/10/19/dodgers-world-series-matchup-mariners-blue-jays/

 **Sharks apologize for scoreboard message praising ICE on night celebrating Hispanic heritage**\
-`The message was shown during the first period of the game between the Sharks and the Penguins on "Los Tiburones Night."`\
+`The message was shown during the first intermission of the game between the Sharks and the Penguins on "Los Tiburones Night."`\
 https://nytimes.com/athletic/6730478/2025/10/19/sharks-scoreboard-hispanic-heritage/

 **SEC vibes after Week 8: Vanderbilt, Missouri and a year of constant parity**\